sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 - Repriorinzing tests, and identification of potential risks (need of more team members, need of more equipment, or additional tools ...)
 - Change of the test squedule, based on the abailability of equipment or facilities.
 - Setting the criteria about re-testing issues, for including those modifications into the system build.
+- trace test done versus the requirements they check.

  </br> </br>